 SLAM: On another note, LeBron said the other day that he felt his body turn at 26.
-That he couldn’t eat junk food and hoop—he had to come early, stretch, do yoga.
-Are you there yet?
+That he couldn’t eat junk food and hoop—he had to come in early, stretch, do yoga.
+You’re about 25 and a half—you there yet?

 DMC: Longer hours in the gym.
 Coming in two hours before, leaving two hours after.
 Just constant tuning up at all times.